neonmik/Wave-Machine-Firmware/README.md

         + USB-MIDI is now functional!

     + Filter:
+        + Bugfix - Arp & Filter/Mod Envelope now have an option to be MONO or POLY, this allows the envelope to open slowly up on a playing Arp, or fire for every note.
         + Improved Envelope output for highpass control of cutoff - it now applies the envlope downwards.
         + Reduced the sample rate of the filter ADSR.
         + Added a modulation input, but needs adjusting.
 Going on the back burner till the Filter and Mod can opperate together.